-Based on my experience, there are quite a few methods for getting out of debt.
-Some require brute force, others discipline and there are even methods that are fairly passive and pain free.
+There are quite a few methods for getting out of debt.
+Some require brute force, others discipline, and there are even methods that are fairly passive and pain free.

 Find the right way for YOU to get out of debt: